rutujads-1/Global-Electronics-Retail-Sales-2016-2021/README.md

 **Core Revenue Drivers**

-1. Computers catrgory the primary driver, leading across revenue,order volume and AOV which indicates strong demand and high ticket value.
-Consumers buy them often and they are high cost items which explains the high revenue, order volume and AOV.
+1. Computers category is the primary driver, leading across revenue and order volume which indicates strong demand and high ticket value.
+Consumers buy them often and they are high cost items which explains the high revenue, order volume.

 2. Home Appliances generate the second highest revenue, driven by high AOV than order volume which means consumers buy less but when they buy they spend high amounts per order as these products have high costs.

-3. Cameras & Camcorders, Cell Phones, and TV & Video operate in a similar revenue band, but achieve it through different mechanics (volume vs price).The items in these categories are bought often by consumers but are not high cost items in comparison to other countries thus generating less revenue despite more purchases.
+3. Cameras & Camcorders, Cell Phones, and TV & Video operate in a similar revenue band after computers and home appliances.The items in these categories are bought often by consumers but are not high cost items in comparison to other countries thus generating less revenue despite more purchases.

 **Volume Driven Categories**